Why Does My House Smell Like Gasoline? 7 Causes & What To Do Immediately

 Many homeowners confuse the smell of gasoline with natural gas.
 But they smell and originate very differently:

 Still unsure?
 The safest way to confirm is with a multi-gas detector.
-You can also check the EPA’s guidelines on natural gas safety to understand what each type of gas smells like and where it typically comes from.
+You can also check the EPA’s guidelines on natural gas safety and download Avista’s Natural Gas Safety Guide (PDF) to understand what natural gas smells like and where it commonly originates.

 What to Do If Your House Smells Like Gasoline